The 8 Best Exercises to Strengthen Your Brain

 1. Writing by hand

-Math activities are one of the best mental exercises.
-They can strengthen your memory and increase your mental capacity.
+Math problems are one of the best mental exercises to strengthen your memory and increase your mental capacity.
 In fact, research published in Age magazine found that solving arithmetic problems proved effective in improving cognitive functions in the elderly.

 6. Learn another language

 Regardless of your age, this activity helps a lot.
-Learning another language activates the regions of the cerebral cortex associated with acoustic processing, comprehension and word articulation.
+Learning another language activates specific regions of the cerebral cortex associated with acoustic processing, comprehension and word articulation.
 In addition, it enhances the learning capacity.

 According to a publication in Cerebrum, bilingualism can contribute to better memory, better visual-spatial skills and higher levels of creativity.
 It’s never too late to learn.
 Take the plunge into a new language and enjoy the benefits of this new skill.